-This course examines the politics of human rights and repression, focusing on the causes and consequences of human rights violations.
-The core questions considered include: Are human rights universal?
-Why do governments choose to repress individuals within their jurisdiction?
+This course examines the politics of human rights and repression, focusing on the causes and consequences of state sponsored violence and human rights violations.
+The core questions considered include: Why do governments choose to repress individuals within their jurisdiction?
+Are human rights universal?
 Have levels of repression changed over time?
+How do we evaluate human rights systematically?
 What strategies have international institutions, non-state actors, and individuals used to uncover and reduce the use of repressive actions?
-How do we evaluate human rights systematically?
-Students will learn to identify and critically evaluate human rights issues as they arise in different time periods and regions of the world.
-Course material will draw from the diverse research methodologies that have been applied to the study of human rights and repression.